lubomyrV/library/README.md

 $ java -jar project-0.0.1-SNAPSHOT.jar

-Use REST API with following url for cURL (or look how to do it in other REST API):
+Use REST API with following URL if you use cURL, or look how to do it in other REST API:

 /* 1. to main page */